technix/atrament-web-ui/README.md

 *Note: You can use any valid CSS values for the theme.*

 ### Fonts
-To add a font to the application, create a folder in the `resources/fonts` with the following files:
+To add a font to the application, create a folder in the `resources/fonts` folder with the following files:
 * `index.js` with the following content:
 ```
 import('./index.css');